weilandia/coding-for-managers/class_6/resources/bootstrap/lecture-notes.md

 ## Where we are going from here:

 Up to this point you have now created your application, added the associated models, routes, and views.
-You have also integrated authentication and authorization for the users of your application.
+You have also integrated authentication for the users of your application.
 Now your application has the elements of style that you can edit to give it a more personal and professional touch.
-In our review class, we'll be adding a landing page as well as improving some functionality on the rails side.